Brian Cox – Por Que Precisamos Dos Exploradores

 that there's an ocean of liquid surrounding

-que há um oceano de líquido ao redor
+que existe um oceano de líquido circundando

 the entire surface of Europa.

-toda a superfície da Europa.
+toda a superfície de Europa.

 So below the ice, there's an ocean of liquid around the whole moon.